 I have seen many different bullying scenarios in my work (sometimes sadly between parent and child), but the one which fascinates me the most is the Frenemy Scenario.

 A frenemy is where the victim is friends with the bully and they do a love/hate dance in the school playground which is exhausting and yet, meeting needs within them.
 Until the victim learns not to engage or changes the way he or she is, then they will be forever plagued or locked into a crazy dance with this ‘frenemy.’

 Who gets bullied?

 Bullies go for soft targets; so children that don’t speak up or are unsure of themselves.
 Children who don’t hold themselves in a way that says ‘I’m proud to me.’
 We read each other’s body language by subconsciously registering posture, facial expressions and tone of voice.
-At my Friendship Know How workshop and in 1-2-1 coaching sessions, I coach children to:
+I coach children to: